-While visiting Gihaya Island, located in the Western Province of Rwanda, I participated in a canoeing expedition staged by members of a local cooperative known as Noza Ubukorikori.
+While visiting Gihaya Island, located in Rusizi District, I participated in a canoeing expedition organized by members of a local cooperative known as Noza Ubukorikori.

 All members of this cooperative are women.
 An encounter with women working hard to lift themselves out of poverty wasn’t new to me.
 Around the country, members of similar cooperatives are actively engaged in different economic activities.

 The atrocities of 1994 led to gender ratio imbalances.
-The Genocide against the Tutsi and its ensuing exodus created a depleted nation in which women formed about 70% of the population.
+The Genocide against the Tutsi and the ensuing exodus created a depleted nation in which women formed about 70% of the population.

 Consequently, many women across the country found themselves shouldering the responsibility of providing for their families.
 Thrust into an unfamiliar territory, many rural women didn’t fare well in the competitive job market due to limited formal education or lack thereof.